Estimated reading time: 5 minutes

 The third excellent reason to remove suckers is because they can be quite dangerous.

 Many rootstocks are quite thorny.
-Because the suckers grow so vigorously, the thorns can quickly become quite strong and vicious.
+Because the suckers grow so vigorously, the thorns can quickly become really strong and vicious.

 Here’s one we prepared earlier.